mahmoudparsian/data-warehousing/syllabus/Data_Warehousing_and_BI_PROJECT/README.md

 This project covers 30% of your overall grade.

-*  3 points: Team and Data Presentation
+* 10% points: Exploratory Data Presentation
-*  7 points: documentation
-* 10 points: implementation
+* 10% points: documentation & implementation
-* 10 points: presentation with powerpoint and Tableau
+* 10% points: presentation with powerpoint and Tableau

 ## 4. Data